 The bill amends the 1939 Public Act 3, which regulates public and private utilities in Michigan, by introducing new provisions aimed at enhancing employee protections during transitions in electric utility ownership.
 It mandates that electric utilities establish an industry worker transition program that includes skills upgrades, training, and job placement assistance for employees affected by ownership changes.
-The bill also requires that any acquiring entity must hire a sufficient number of nonsupervisory employees from the existing workforce and maintain their wage rates and benefits for at least 30 months post-transfer, unless mutually agreed otherwise.
+The bill specifies that any acquiring entity must hire a sufficient number of nonsupervisory employees from the existing workforce and maintain their wage rates and benefits for at least 30 months post-transfer, unless mutually agreed otherwise.
+Additionally, it requires a dispute resolution mechanism for employee complaints regarding wages and working conditions.

 Statutes affected: